 AI Agent or Chatbot: Which One Should You Pick

-Do I need answers or actions?
+Ask yourself one question: do I need answers or actions?

 If you need answers (brainstorming, writing drafts, explaining concepts, quick lookups), a chatbot like ChatGPT or Claude works fine.
 Seriously.
 They're good at that.